 (Standard) - Gives the operator a choice of efficient, economical engine idle speed or higher engine speed when faster lift movements are required.
-Slow speed also provides the proper hydraulic flow for most hydraulic tools.
 The two-speed throttle control will operate only if the master control is activated.
-The two-speed throttle control is operated by a threeposition toggle switch at the turret.
+The two-speed throttle control is operated by a three-position toggle switch at the turret.

-To speed up the engine from the turret, push the toggle to the "ENGAGE" position.
+To speed up the engine from the lower controls, push the toggle to the "ENGAGE" position.
 Allow the toggle to return to the neutral or centered position.

-To slow the engine to an idle from the turret, push the toggle to the "DISENGAGE" position.
+To slow the engine to an idle from the lower controls, push the toggle to the "DISENGAGE" position.
 Allow the toggle to return to the centered or neutral position.